Jenspi/mobiledev/README.md

 # Running the projects
+#### With the terminal
-Use `npm run` in the terminal and scan the QR code that shows up.
+Use `npm start` in the terminal and scan the QR code that shows up.
 You will need the Expo Go app, where this QR code will redirect to.

+#### With Android Studio
+Open project in [Android Studio](https://developer.android.com/studio) > add a device in the Device Manager > `npm start` in the Android Studio terminal > press "a" for Android.

 # Project Descriptions
 ### [Main Code](https://github.com/Jenspi/mobiledev/tree/main/Main%20code)